 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

-But let me first make a short introduction to Masada, Mount Masada, Masada fortress, and famous Masada story to understand the geographical position, historical background and, finally and most importantly, the meaning of Masada to Israelis and humanity in general.
+But let me first make a short introduction to Masada, Mount Masada, Masada fortress, and the famous Masada story to understand the geographical position, historical background, and, finally and most importantly, the meaning of Masada to Israelis and humanity in general.

 Masada is a fortress on a huge isolated mountain plateau in the Judean desert in Israel facing the Dead Sea and the Moab mountains in Jordan.